pepstock-org/Charba/readme.md

    * remove `HORIZONTAL_BAR` item of `ChartType` enumeration because the horizontal bar is not a chart type anymore.
    * remove `updateScale` method from `Defaults` because is not available anymore.
 Use `getScale(AxisType type)` instead.
    * redesign of `TooltipModel` class in according with new Chart.js model.
+   * remove `ScaleDistribution` enumeration.
+Use new scale `CartesianTimeSeriesAxis`, introduced in its place
  * remove `TimeTickItem` class, use `ScaleTickItem` class.
    * add `getValueAsDate()` method to `ScaleTickItem` class in order to get the tick value as `Date`.
    * rename `getValueAsDouble` method of `ScaleTickItem` class to `getValue`.